LHHegland/if-llm-behavior-ontology/README.md

 #### Common IF-LLM Failure Modes

 Below is a summary of the common instruction-following large language model (IF-LLM) failure modes today that this project hopes to address.
 As IF-LLMs evolve, this project will shift focus from reducing failure risks to empowering greater efficiency through reusable elements.
-More detailed information about these failure modes, along with authoritative sources, can be found in the [Appendix: Common IF-LLM Failure Modes](#appendix-common-if-llm-failure-modes).
+More detailed information about these failure modes, along with authoritative sources, can be found in the [Appendix: Common IF-LLM Failure Modes with Examples and Sources](#appendix-common-if-llm-failure-modes-with-examples-and-sources).

 - Truthfulness & Knowledge Failures
   - Hallucination (Fabricated Information)